-While it's not as common of a practice, importing a vehicle to the United States is something that you may want to consider.
-The problem with doing so is that it can be a very complicated process, as there are numerous rules and regulations that have to be followed.
-All vehicles that are imported to the United States have to follow strict requirements in regards to emission standards, safety standards, and even with bumper standards.
+While it's not as expected of a practice, importing a vehicle to the United States is something that you may want to consider.
+The problem with doing so is that it can be a very complicated process, as some numerous rules and regulations have to be followed.
+All motorcars that are imported to the United States have to follow strict requirements regarding emission standards, safety standards, and even with bumper standards.

 Imported cars that auto dealers sell in the country are manufactured abroad specifically for the US market.
-Vehicles made abroad not specifically for the U.S. market should be examined quite closely to see if they adhere to the same standards that the United States requires.
+Automobiles made abroad, not specifically for the U.S. market, should be examined closely to see if they adhere to the same standards the United States requires.
 Here are the main things that you should know about the requirements:

 The Environmental Protection Agency (EPA)

-The Environmental Protection Agency in the United States creates and regulates the vehicle emissions standards in terms of air pollution.
+The Environmental Protection Agency in the United States creates and regulates the automobile emissions standards regarding air pollution.

 Under certain conditions, the following vehicles do not have to adhere to emissions requirements: